-On this day in 1943, the crew of the Memphis Belle, one of a group of American bombers based in Britain, becomes the first B-17 crew to complete 25 missions over Europe and return to the United States.
+On May 17, 1943, the crew of the Memphis Belle, one of a group of American bombers based in Britain, becomes the first B-17 crew to complete 25 missions over Europe and return to the United States.

 The Memphis Belle performed its 25th and last mission, in a bombing raid against Lorient, a German submarine base.
 But before returning back home to the United States, film footage was shot of Belle‘s crew receiving combat medals.
 This was but one part of a longer documentary on a day in the life of an American bomber, which included dramatic footage of a bomber being shot out of the sky, with most of its crew parachuting out, one by one.
 Another film sequence showed a bomber returning to base with its tail fin missing.
 What looked like damage inflicted by the enemy was, in fact, the result of a collision with another American bomber.